cyneuro/cyneuro.github.io/teaching/googlesites/README.md

 ---
 Today we’ll be looking at how to publish lessons and custom content on the web using Google Sites.

-Check out Cassie O'Connell's video out here:
+Check Cassie O'Connell's video out here:

 [![](https://img.youtube.com/vi/6CnyDDdeTYc/0.jpg)](https://www.youtube.com/watch?v=6CnyDDdeTYc)